3rn3st0707/armonia-expuesta/docs/armonia/arm3.md

 &nbsp;B                        <a class="rojo">A</a>       E
 &nbsp;ya me estoy agotando de tanto caminar
 &nbsp;B                   <a class="magentaDom">C#</a>                    F#
-&nbsp;hace dos horas que ando detrás de un poco de grass
+&nbsp;hace dos horas qué ando detrás de un poco de grass

 &nbsp;<a class="rojo">A</a>: <a class="lnk"  href="#prestados">bVII prestado del modo paralelo menor</a>
 &nbsp;<a class="magentaDom">C#</a>: <a class="lnk"  href="/armonia/arm2#dom-sec" >VdeV</a>